Student Access and Achievement

 The Black Student Achievement Program (BSAP) seeks to close achievement gaps for African American students and ensure students are college and career ready at the time of graduation.

-BSAP in-school staffs assist Elementary and Secondary students with meeting identified educational, career, and personal/social competencies.
+BSAP Achievement Liaisons assist Elementary and Secondary students with meeting identified educational, career, personal, and social competencies.

 Hispanic Achievement Program